He who thinks the Self is the slayer and he who thinks the Self is slain: neither of the two understands; the Self slays not, nor is it slain (2:19).

 Easefulness is the keynote of genuine spiritual development.
 There are no traumas, no cataclysms or sweeping shake-ups in the path to God.
 Such things only take place in the prisons of illusions.
 If they do occur we may know that we are either on the wrong path or are walking it in a wrong manner.
 Spiritual hypochondriacs revel in these things, regaling their hearers with lurid accounts of how traumatic and cataclysmic every step of “the path” has been for them.
 Their dramatic bombastic revelations are symptoms of mental illness, not of progress in spiritual life.

-Finally, Krishna’s statement that “the embodied Self encounters other, new ones,” is an indication of the truth that it is we and we alone that are always in control.
+Finally, Krishna’s statement that “the embodied casts off worn-out bodies and then enters into others which are new” is an indication of the truth that it is we and we alone that are always in control.
 But, like those afflicted with short-term memory loss, we put ourselves into a situation and then forget we did so, attributing it to God, fate, accident, or just about anything but ourselves.
-Therefore, praying to God, engaging in superstitious “good luck” practices (which is what most religions are and little else), trying to “cheat fate” and suchlike are doomed to failure and frustration.
+Therefore, praying to God, engaging in superstitious “good luck” practices (including much of religion), trying to “cheat fate” and suchlike are doomed to failure and frustration.
 WE are the key.